Guides

 1. Fetch the rules for a jurisdiction

 No auth, no key.
 The {jurisdiction} segment takes an ISO code (US-CA, GB, MT) or a country name (malta).
-See the HTTP API reference for headers and caching.
+Drop ?format=json for the human markdown version.
+See the HTTP API reference for the full pack shape, headers, and caching.

 2. Parse what you need